5. Getting Support

 Awesome!
 But is it really secure?

-When you click the “Grant Access” button a random 64 character access token is generated that is only good for 96 hours (5 days) and saved in your Database.
+When you click the “Grant Access” button a random 64 character access token is generated that is valid for 5 days and saved in your Database.
 This token is sent to the WPMU DEV API over an SSL encrypted connection to prevent eavesdropping and stored on our secure servers.
 This access token is in no way related to your password, and can only be used from our closed WPMU DEV API system for temporary access to this site.

 Only current WPMU DEV support staff can use this token to login as your user account by submitting a special form that only they have access to.
 This will give them 1 hour of admin access to this site before their login cookie expires.
 Every support staff login during the 5 day period is logged locally and you can view the details on this page.

 You may revoke this access at any time, which invalidates the token and makes it unusable.

 If you have special security concerns and you would like to disable the support access tab and functionality completely and permanently for whatever reason, you may do so by adding this line to your wp-config.php file (just above the “That’s all, stop editing!” line):